Unitarization of infinite-range forces: graviton-graviton scattering: IR divergences and unitarization of the exactly soluble AC model

 Its expansion in powers of $\delta=m\alpha/p(1+\nu)$ is exactly the same as given in Eq.~\eqref{200717.1} by introducing the auxiliary function $v(\delta)$.
 Hence, the convergence towards the exact pole position $p=i m \alpha$ follows the same pattern as explained with respect to Table~\ref{tab.200717.1} for the AC model.
 The difference is that now this discussion is applied to the ground state of the system, i.e. the state with the largest binding energy, while for the AC scattering it was applied to the poles with the smallest $|p_i|$.
 For the former the unitarization can be considered as a high-energy procedure while for the latter it is a low-energy one.
 Since now the absolute units are different to those in Table~\ref{tab.200717.1}, we reproduce the corresponding numbers for Coulomb scattering in Table~\ref{tab.200812.1} in units of $\Lambda=m\alpha\gamma_E$ for the first orders from $\n=1$ to 15.
 It is clear that the series converge to the exact result by increasing the order of the expansion.

 In contrast, for the AC model there is indeed a bound state with finite (nonzero) minimal binding energy, while all the other bound states have increasingly larger binding energies.
 In addition, we have the resonance poles that also lie further away from zero as $\nu$ increases.
 As a result, the state with the smallest binding energy and the resonance with the pole positions closest to the physical axis are the ones affecting most the physical low-energy region for scattering.
 Then, one can interpret the calculated unitarized PWAs as well settled from the low-energy point of view.
-Deeper states could be obtained by including higher orders in the perturbative calculation of the PWA within the EFT, which is then unitarized.